 The Trust is funded with Mitigation Trust Payments according to the terms of the Consent Decree.
 Formosa is required to tender five equal annual payments of \$10,000,000 over a five year period for total funding of \$50,000,000.
 Formosa tendered their first annual payment, in compliance with the Consent Decree and under the terms of the Trust Agreement, on May 19, 2020 in the stipulated amount of \$10,000,000.
 Subsequent annual payments by Formosa are due no later than May 26 of each year through 2024.
-This future funding is shown as mitigation projects funding receivable on the statement of net assets.
+This future funding is shown as mitigation projects funding receivable on the statements of net assets.

 Additionally, as stipulated in the Consent Decree, independent third party monitors are appointed to conduct periodic tests on surrounding water ways in the Matagorda Bay area to determine if any violations are identified.
-Violations are defined as excess waste (i.e. plastics or additional discharges polluting the water ways) that can be traced back to the operations at Formosa Plastics subsequent to the formation of the Trust.
-Violation fines per the Consent Decree are set at a fixed rate of \$20,000 and \$15,000 per violation for the year ended December 31, 2021 and for the period of May 8, 2020 (Inception) through December 31, 2020, respectively, and are presented as Additional Mitigation Payments on the Statement of Changes in Net Assets.
-For the year ended December 31, 2021 and the period of May 8, 2020 (Inception) through December 31, 2020 there was \$3,060,000 and \$15,000 in awarded funding, respectively.
+Violations are defined as excess waste (i.e. plastics or additional discharges polluting the water ways) that can be traced back to the operations at Formosa subsequent to the formation of the Trust.
+Violation fines per the Consent Decree are set at a fixed rate of \$25,000 and \$20,000 per violation for the years ended December 31, 2022 and 2021, respectively, and are presented as additional mitigation payments on the statement of changes in net assets.
+For the years ended December 31, 2022 and 2021, respectively, there was \$5,810,000 and \$3,060,000 in awarded funding, respectively.